damianhakert/damianhakert.github.io/source/handbook/marketing/content/index.html.md

 * Create a complete learning experience taking users from beginner to expert in Git and GitLab.
 * Always update the documentation when tools are released or updated.
 * Include GitLab training videos directly in relevant documentation articles.
-  Right now all videos are linked to from [GitLab University](https://university.gitlab.com).
+  Right now all videos are linked to from [GitLab University](https://docs.gitlab.com/ce/university/).
-* Use illustrations and animations in to explain technical concepts.
+* Use illustrations and animations to explain technical concepts.
 * Allow users to comment directly on documentation articles.
 * Create a high quality responsive design.
 * Allow users to easily browse and search the documentation.
-* To generate MQLs
+* Generate MQLs

 ## Blog Goals

 Detailed blog [handbook](/handbook/marketing/blog).

-* To create high quality and engaging content that shares GitLab's culture and user success stories.
+* Create high quality and engaging content that shares GitLab's culture and user success stories.
   GitLab's culture:
   * Remote only
   * Innersourcing